-- 59. The following gaps may be identified:28 - (a) The "originality" requirement: TCEs which are mere imitations or recreations of preexisting TCEs are unlikely to meet the "originality" requirement and, therefore, to be protected as conventional copyright works.
-This means that they are unlikely to be vested with economic rights (it should be noted that moral rights can also apply to works in the "public domain", including perhaps pre-existing TCEs).
+- 62. The following gaps may be identified:37 - (a) The "originality" requirement: TCEs which are mere imitations or recreations of pre-existing TCEs are unlikely to meet the "originality" requirement and, therefore, to be protected as conventional copyright works.
+This means that their creators are unlikely to be vested with economic rights (it should be noted that moral rights can also apply to works in the "public domain", including perhaps pre-existing TCEs).
 Further, in respect of those TCEs which are protected as conventional copyright works, the law makes no distinction based on the identity of the author, i.e., the originality requirement could be met even by an author of a contemporary expression of folklore who is not a member of the relevant community in which the tradition originated.
 This may trouble indigenous and traditional communities who may wish to deny or at least restrict the ability of persons not from the relevant community from enjoying copyright in creations derived from that community (see under "Defensive protection" below). - (b) Protection of "style": One of the claims most frequently heard is that the "style" of an indigenous production has been imitated or misappropriated.
 Copyright and designs laws permit the imitation of the non-original elements or underlying ideas and concepts of works, which is a widespread practice as creativity is nourished and inspired by other works.
 Therefore, even if copyright were to vest in a new tradition-based cultural expression, copyright protection would not per se prevent the traditional "style" of the protected work from being appropriated.
 Elements of style may be protected to the extent that a style incorporates original expression.
 Further, the law of unfair competition and the common-law tort of passing off might be helpful (see below).
 These may relate to protection of a style per se, as an object of protection, or to protection against a misleading connotation or representation that is based on the use of a style or distinctive imagery or symbols.
-It is in fact often the reputation associated with a TCE, as embodied or represented by its distinctive "style", that is the object of misappropriation.
+It is in fact often the reputation associated with a TCE, as embodied or represented by its distinctive "style", that is the object of misappropriation. - (c) Ownership: In cases of underlying and pre-existing TCEs, in some national systems protection may not be available under copyright for productions in respect of which there is no identifiable author or authors but rather a community or other collective which seeks protection.
+In other words, productions which have been collectively developed over time by unknown authors may not be protected by copyright.
+There is one possibility, however, and that is the protection afforded by Article 15.4 of the Berne Convention, discussed above.38 Disadvantages of this Article include that it is optional and most national laws have not enacted it, the term of protection for such works is limited to at least 50 years once the work is "lawfully made available to the public" and that the role of communities is not explicitly mentioned but rather a "competent authority" exercises the rights on behalf of the author.
+The protection under the Article is also limited by Article 7.3 of the Berne Convention which states that countries are not required to protect anonymous works in respect of which it is reasonable to presume that the author has been dead for 50 years.